Reconstruction of a coloring from its homogeneous sets: Complexity of the reconstruction problem.

-To define the function $g$ we use a classical uniformization theorem which guarantees that any Borel relation with $K_\sigma$ sections has a Borel uniformization (see \cite[18.18]{Kechris94}).
-Thus, there is a Borel map $g:HOM\to 2^{[\N]^2}$ such that $ \h(g(L))= L$.\end{proof}
+Since $HOM$ is Polish (by Proposition \ref{homgdelta}), we can use a classical uniformization theorem to define $g$.
+We know that any Borel relation on a Polish space with $K_\sigma$ sections has a Borel uniformization (see \cite[18.18]{Kechris94}).
+Thus, there is a Borel map $g:HOM\to 2^{[\N]^2}$ such that $ \ch(g(L))= L$.\end{proof}